 Some people may think I’m joking when I say ‘$600 Hairball’.
 Some of you may think we’re crazy or ripping clients off.
 Others have been there, done that and know what I’m about to preach.

 This blog topic has been heavy on my mind for a few weeks.
-After treating many of these cases, I have come to the realization that it is beyond time to make this a hot topic.
+After treating many of these cases, I realized it is beyond time to make this a hot topic.

 The truth is, I’m not joking.
 We’re not crazy.
 And above all, we’re not just trying to take your money.
 Let’s discuss!